Yaroster/skoomaDen.me/src/content/posts/Review of The du Louvre Cote Jardin by Palais des Thes.md

 Palais des Thés, like many other tea companies, has a reputation for making high-quality teas, and I have no doubt that this is true.
 Their pure teas are excellent, although their Bai Mu Dan and Grand Jasmin Mao Feng disappointed me greatly.
-However, their flavored teas are a different story.

-Teas whose smell make you dream, but whose taste is dull, uninteresting, or, more often than not, downright disgusting.
+However, their flavored teas are a different story: Teas that smell like a dream, but taste is like the perfume.
+They're uninteresting, and more often than not, downright disgusting.

 I was really hoping that this tea would be different, but it was not.
-To be fair, it's not the worst tea I've had from there, far from it.
+To be fair, it's not the worst tea I've had from there, far from it, i'd even go as far as to say *it's not a bad tea*, it's just _a_ tea.

-But it's still a tea that I would not recommend to anyone, unless you're looking for a tea that smells good but tastes bad.

-Man, what a boring tea.
+I couldn't be happier I was recommended this tea, as it was a great opportunity finally find the words to describe why I don't like Palais Des Thés' flavored teas.

-My recommendation: stay away from this tea, and from Palais Des Thés' flavored teas in general.
+### My recommendation: stay away from this tea, and from Palais Des Thés' flavored teas in general.

 ## Rating:
 # 50/100